Are Battery Toys Bad For Babies?

 If you are looking for toys that help and encourage brain development, motor skills, and imagination for your baby, these are some great choices!

-The Kiwi subscription box is a great way to get developmentally appropriate Montessori toys delivered right to your door!
+The Kiwi subscription box delivers developmentally appropriate Montessori toys to you.
 Their Panda crate is designed specifically for babies.

 Child development specialists created Lovevery’s play kits specifically for children from birth to age 5.
 This curated toy kit ships every three months and each set is specifically designed for your child’s developmental stage.
 You can start or stop the subscription at any time.

-This pyramid clutching toy is perfect for little hands, safe for chewing, and works on a variety of motor skills naturally.
+This wooden clutching toy is perfect for little hands, safe for chewing, and works on a variety of motor skills naturally.

 Start with a group of natural toys with this multi-stage sensory gift set from Hape.
 These are perfect to support your baby’s nervous system and motor skills in a way they’ll love!

-This wooden teether toy is wonderful for little hands that want to put everything in their mouth when they’re teething.
+This wooden & silicone teether toy is ideal for little hands that want to put everything in their mouth when they’re teething.

 In an ode to the plastic rings we all grew up with, this natural and safe stacks of circles toy is gentle and kind to babies and the environment.